PSORLab/JobShop.jl/README.md

 - **part_due**: Contains a column `due`.
 The i-th row of column `due` has the due date of the i-th part.
 - **part_group**: Contains columns `part` and `group`.
 Defines the Lagrangian subproblem (group) that each part belongs to.
 - **part_operation_num**: Contains a column `num` which is the number of operations required to complete the i-th part which corresponds to the i-th row.
 - **part_operation_rework**: Currently, unused.
-Will be used to set rework propababilities specific to each part and operation rather than a single rework probability for all part and operation combinations.
+Will be used to set rework probabilities specific to each part and operation rather than a single rework probability for all part and operation combinations.
 - **part_operation_scrap**: Currently, unused.
-Will be used to set scrap propababilities specific to each part and operation rather than a single scrap probability for all part and operation combinations.
+Will be used to set scrap probabilities specific to each part and operation rather than a single scrap probability for all part and operation combinations.
 - **part_operation_time**: Contains three columns `part`, `op`, and `time` used to specific the time taken to process each part on a given operation.
 - **machine_part_op**: Describes the part and operation combinations that may be processes on a given machine.
 - **machine_capacity**: Describes the capacity for each machine where the ith entry in the `capacity` column corresponds to the capacity of machine `i`.

-The following parameters must also be set in order to fully the problem.
+The following parameters must also be set in order to fully define the problem.

 - **ShiftLength**: Typical shift length considered.
 - **prob**: Set in the `parameter` subfield of `jsp`.
 Probability of scrap.